voje/rtravel_countries/README.md

 ## Visualizing the data
-I'll be using Flask to server my data.
+I'll be using Flask to serve my data.
 Server in `/flask_app`.
 You need to install some node modules.
 Actually one.
 Go to `/flask_app/static/`.
 Run `$ npm install dc`.
 All set.